Before you apply, it’s a good idea to get in touch with the Julia community.

 and how will it help you with your project?

 Have you contributed to open source projects before?
 (Link us to some issues

 Why are you interested in Julia?
 Have you used it much before?
 You need to

-demonstrate your ability to use Julia by the beginning of the GSoC.
+demonstrate your ability to use Julia by the beginning of the of the program.

-GSoC is not for learning the Julia language, though extensive prior experience
+Trainee programs are not for learning the Julia language, though extensive

 Do you have the mathematical/scientific background for your project?
 Many